Boughey baronets

-The Fletcher, later Boughey Baronetcy, of Newcastle-under-Lyme and of Betley both in the County of Stafford, is a title in the Baronetage of Great Britain.
+The Fletcher, later Boughey baronetcy, of Newcastle-under-Lyme and of Betley both in the County of Stafford, is a title in the Baronetage of Great Britain.
 It was created on 24 August 1798 for Thomas Fletcher, of Betley Court, Staffordshire, High Sheriff of Staffordshire in 1783 and 1789 and Deputy Lieutenant of the county.
+He was the son of Thomas Fletcher the elder (1717–1783), a banker and financier of pottery manufacture at Shelton.
+The grant of the title to the younger Thomas Fletcher recognised his opposition during the 1790s to Granville Leveson-Gower, 1st Marquess of Stafford, Whig patron of the constituency of Newcastle-under-Lyme, at the time generally considered a close borough.

+2nd Baronet
-He was the husband of Elizabeth Fenton, granddaughter of George Boughey, of Audley, Staffordshire whose will provided for his great-grandson (Fletcher's son John) to inherit the Audley estate.

-In compliance with his great-grandfather's will the second Baronet assumed by sign-manual the surname of Boughey in 1805.
-He acquired an estate at Forton, Staffordshire where he rebuilt Aqualate Hall.
+The elder Thomas Fletcher married Elizabeth Fenton, granddaughter of George Boughey, of Audley, Staffordshire, whose son's will provided for the 1st Baronet's son John, to inherit the Audley estate.
+In compliance with the will the 2nd Baronet inherited from George Boughey (1711–1788), a solicitor, and assumed by sign-manual the surname of Boughey, in 1805.
 He later sat as Member of Parliament for Newcastle-under-Lyme (1812) and Staffordshire (1820–23).
-He was succeeded by his eldest son, Thomas, the third Baronet, who was himself succeeded in turn by five of his eight sons, none of whom provided a male heir.
+He was succeeded by his eldest son, Thomas, the 3rd Baronet, who was himself succeeded in turn by five of his eight sons, none of whom provided a male heir.